Société de l'assurance automobile du Québec

 • being near the vehicle, for example to brush snow off the car or put things in the trunk

-Party safely: responsibilities of organizers or hosts
+Party safely: Responsibilities of organizers or hosts

-9 tips for organizing a party
+Nine tips for organizing a party

 1. Suggest that your guests travel in groups and choose a designated driver.